Abstract

 The researcher will seek to identify the following questions:

-1. How pre-operative education compared with no pre-operative education affect patients’ perception of anxiety within 24 hours of surgery in adult patients undergoing office-based urology procedures?
+- How does pre-operative education, compared with no pre-operative education, affect patients’ perception of anxiety within 24 hours of surgery in adult patients undergoing office-based urology procedures?

-2. What are the scholarly projects designed to investigate further the effects of the pre-operative education on patients’ perception of anxiety before undergoing office-based anesthesia for urology procedures?
+- What are the scholarly projects designed to investigate further the effects of pre-operative education on patients’ perception of anxiety before undergoing office-based anaesthesia for urology procedures?

 Literature Review

-The increasing demand for cutting the expenses to the carriers of the health insurance resulted in the preferences of the affordable surgery for the elective procedures.
-The patients appreciate it since they can assist in cutting the health expenses that could have been incurred such as the use of the IT systems.
-In such situations, the most significant barrier in the study was the challenge of assessing the information of the patients due to lack of the IT System (Guo, 2015).
-The only facility that was available in the hospital was the charts that created the significant challenge in reaching the information of the patients, the pertinent labs, as well as the diagnostics.
-The STAI was used as the golden standard since it indicated the consistent results in various population as well as the ethnic groups when assessing the anxiety.
+The increasing demand for cutting the expenses for health insurance carriers has resulted in the preference for affordable surgery for elective procedures.
+The patients appreciate it since they can assist in cutting the health expenses that could have been incurred, such as the use of the IT systems.
+In such situations, the most significant barrier in the study was the challenge of assessing the information of the patients due to the lack of the IT System (Guo, 2015).
+The only facility that was available in the hospital was the charts, which created a significant challenge in obtaining the information of the patients, the pertinent labs, and the diagnostics.
+The STAI was used as the golden standard since it indicated consistent results in various populations as well as ethnic groups when assessing anxiety.
 It was also available in different languages.
-Most of the patients who await the office-based anesthesia and surgery could experience the high levels of the preoperative anxiety.
+Most of the patients who await office-based anaesthesia and surgery could experience high levels of preoperative anxiety.

-Offering the education to the patients together with the members of their families is among the critical aspects of the nursing care.
-The fundamental purpose of the preoperative education is to prepare the patient for the operation and prepare them for the expected results after the surgery.
-Thus, the preoperative knowledge may be extensive since it allows the patients to fell in control and even have an understanding of the surgery (Parveen, 2016).
-In that case, the preoperative education is essential in reducing the risk of the postoperative complications from taking place.
+Offering education to the patients together with the members of their families is among the critical aspects of nursing care.
+The fundamental purpose of preoperative education is to prepare the patient for the operation and prepare them for the expected results after the surgery.
+Thus, the preoperative knowledge may be extensive since it allows the patients to feel in control and even have an understanding of the surgery (Parveen, 2016).
+In that case, preoperative education is essential in reducing the risk of postoperative complications.

-Moreover, it allows individual to have the active role in the process of their recovery.
-For that matter, the preoperative teaching needs to take place over the prolonged period to give the patient opportunity of asking the questions and even ensuring the assimilation of the information (Simeone et al., 2017).
+Moreover, it allows an individual to have an active role in the process of their recovery.
+For that matter, preoperative teaching needs to take place over a prolonged period to give the patient the opportunity to ask questions and even ensure the assimilation of the information (Simeone et al., 2017).

 Methods

 The researcher will identify the research population during the first interview with the urologist.
 The eligibility criteria will involve all healthy adult patients with two groups of eighty patients.
-The first group will receive the preoperative instructions in the morning of surgery, while the second group will receive the preoperative education given by nurse anesthetist at night and in the morning before the surgery using The Amsterdam Preoperative Anxiety and Information Scale (APAIS).
-The scholar will conduct the measurements of the anxiety before the surgery and before the discharge for both the groups.
+The first group will receive the preoperative instructions on the morning of surgery, while the second group will receive the preoperative education given by a nurse anaesthetist at night and in the morning before the surgery using The Amsterdam Preoperative Anxiety and Information Scale (APAIS).
+The scholar will conduct the measurements of the anxiety before the surgery and before the discharge for both groups.

 Results

-Amusingly, the most significant concern of these patients awaiting the urology procedures was fear of the end followed by the fear of the unknown.
-It was clear that the patients suffered needlessly because of the insufficient preoperative preparation as well as the lack of the information concerning the postoperative course (Taneja & Shah, 2017).
-The office-based providers of the anesthesia should analyze nature of procedure along with its appropriateness for the ambulatory environment.
-It calls for consideration the anticipated duration of the procedures as well as the complexity.
-Thus, the preoperative education on the perception of the patients concerning the anxiety before they undergo the office-based anesthesia for the urology procedures will assist them to be courageous.
+Amusingly, the most significant concern of these patients awaiting the urology procedures was fear of the end, followed by the fear of the unknown.
+It was clear that the patients suffered needlessly because of insufficient preoperative preparation as well as the lack of information concerning the postoperative course (Taneja & Shah, 2017).
+Office-based anaesthesia providers should analyze the nature of the procedure and its appropriateness for the ambulatory environment.
+It calls for consideration of the anticipated duration of the procedures as well as the complexity.
+Thus, preoperative education on the perception of the patients concerning anxiety before they undergo office-based anaesthesia for urology procedures will assist them in being courageous.

-The study on the preoperative teaching offered a surgical patient with the pertinent information regarding the surgical process.
+The study on preoperative teaching offered a surgical patient pertinent information regarding the surgical process.
 It also offered the expected sensations and the probable results (Bettelli & Solca, 2017).
-Moreover, the preoperative education served as the way of providing the appropriate reassurances to the patient through the therapeutic communication.
-In such situations, the nurse could respond to the patients in the manner favorable to the mental and the physical health of the patient.
+Moreover, preoperative education served as a way of providing the appropriate reassurances to the patient through therapeutic communication.
+In such situations, the nurse could respond to the patients in a manner favourable to the mental and physical health of the patient.
 This kind of approach could assist in calming the patient and facing the situation positively.

-The study limitations were that the time allocated for the research was not sufficient with the patients postoperatively.
+The study’s limitations were that the time allocated for the research was not sufficient for the patients postoperatively.
 The limitations also emerged from the restrictions in the organizational routine, which were never feasible for carrying out the study.
-It was also never possible to apply the control group with the pre-anesthetic visit in current research for the ethical reasons related to the safety of the patient.
-Nevertheless, one investigator was tasked with the collection of the information about the patient to limit the bias.
+It was also never possible to apply the control group with the pre-anaesthetic visit in current research for ethical reasons related to the safety of the patient.
+Nevertheless, one investigator was tasked with collecting information about the patient to limit bias.

-Thus, the impact for the advanced practice is that the preoperative education provides some potential in decreasing the anxiety of the patients.
+Thus, the impact for the advanced practice is that preoperative education provides some potential to decrease the anxiety of the patients.
 The patients called the night before the surgery were thankful and were at ease during their operation (Simeone et al., 2017).
-The office-based providers of the anesthesia should analyze nature of procedure along with its appropriateness for the ambulatory environment.
+Office-based anaesthesia providers should analyze the nature of the procedure and its appropriateness for the ambulatory environment.
 It also involves considering the anticipated duration of the procedures as well as the complexity.
-Thus, the preoperative education on the perception of the patients concerning the anxiety before they undergo the office-based anesthesia for the urology procedures will assist them to be courageous.
+Thus, preoperative education on the perception of the patients concerning anxiety before they undergo office-based anaesthesia for urology procedures will assist them in being courageous.

 References